 Let’s look at Southwest Airlines.
 If I want to fly out of Miami and go skiing in the winter, this is what I find.
 (I find the same options for flying back to Miami).

 We stayed about 10 miles outside of Vail in the cute town of Avon.
-I had some 50K Marriott certificates that I wanted to use so we got a one-bedroom villa at the Sheraton Mountain Villas Avon.
+I had some 50K Marriott certificates that I wanted to use, so we got a one-bedroom villa at the Sheraton Mountain Villas Avon.
 It was perfect because we had a nice king bed and a sofa that was made into a bed for grandchildren.
-We also had a full kitchen so we could stock up on snacks and breakfast items and save on costs.
+We also had a full kitchen to stock up on snacks and breakfast items and save on costs.
 Food in this mountain community is costly!

-If you prefer to stay right in Vail, during the winter, it’s tougher to find availability.
-For 50,000 points, I did find a couple of days in December at the Marriott Streamside Birch at Vail.
+If you prefer to stay right in Vail during the winter, it’s tougher to find availability.
+For 50,000 points, I found a few days in December at the Marriott Streamside Birch at Vail.

 A great choice for using Hyatt points is at the Grand Hyatt in Vail.
-At only 25,000 Hyatt points a night, you could even use the signup bonus from the Chase Sapphire Preferred recent 80K bonus, you could get 4 free nights with it.
+At only 25,000 Hyatt points a night, you could even use the signup bonus from the Chase Sapphire Preferred.
 I think that this is the hotel I will pick the next time I use points and miles to go to Vail, Colorado.

 Prior to going up in the gondolas, we ate at Big Bear Bistro.
-It is located near a creek and we took some of the best sandwiches near there to eat on benches near there.
+It is located near a creek, and we took some of the best sandwiches to eat on benches nearby.
 I highly recommend going there for lunch.

 Everyone is riding mountain bikes around Vail and the surrounding areas.
-You can rent one and take it on your gondola and then ride it down the mountain.
-Bicycles are available to rent throughout the Vail and surrounding areas.
+You can rent one, take it on your gondola, and then ride it down the mountain.
+Bicycles are available to rent throughout Vail and surrounding areas.

-One of the more popular, and expensive, activities in Vail is riding the gondolas.
+One of Vail’s more popular and expensive activities is riding the gondolas.
 The price is $50 for adults 14 and over and $38 for seniors.
 Children under 14 can ride free with a paid adult.
 The views are spectacular from the gondolas!
 We rode up on the gondola from Vail Village.
 Because we had little ones, we walked about 1.5 miles on an easy hike called the Upper Fireweed trail over to an area of fun activities.
-Unfortunately, it was a busy day and they were not selling more tickets for the mountain coasters, zip lines, etc. when we got there.
+Unfortunately, when we got there, it was a busy day, and they were not selling more tickets for the mountain coasters, zip lines, etc..
 We ended up hanging out for a bit and then taking the Eagle Bahn Gondola back down.

 There are two gondolas in Vail.
 We took one up from Vail Village and rode the other one down.
 Here is a guide on activities in Vail during the winter.
 It talks about both gondolas.

-Once we reach the Eagle Bahn Gondola area, there were several rides in an area called Adventure Ridge.
-Vail’s Adventure Ridge is home to tubing, ski biking, kids snowmobiling, a bungee trampoline, and snowshoeing during the winter.
+Once we reached the Eagle Bahn Gondola area, there were several rides in Adventure Ridge.
+Vail’s Adventure Ridge is home to tubing, ski biking, kids’ snowmobiling, a bungee trampoline, and snowshoeing during the winter.
 During the summer, activities include a mountain coaster, kid’s zipline, trampoline, mini-golf, wall climbing, and nest tubing.
 An all-day pass costs $109.
 You can also buy single-ride tickets.

-There is the usual overpriced Disneyland type of food at the top of the mountain.
-I’m talking about $9.95 french fries.
+The usual overpriced Disneyland type of food is at the top of the mountain.
+I’m talking about $9.95 for french fries.
 It makes sense to get a sandwich in town and bring it with you!

 Here are some more activity ideas for Vail.
 We rented bikes from Avon and rode to Eagle one day.
 There is simply a huge variety of outdoor activities to do in the Vail area no matter what season you are there.

-Vail, Colorado is an expensive destination to visit.
-However, by using points and miles, it can be made more affordable.
-Use points /miles to get there and stay there and save your dollars for activities and food.
-Of all the mountain destinations in Colorado including Aspen, Steamboat Springs, and Breckenridge, it is my favorite so far.
+Vail, Colorado, is an expensive destination to visit.
+However, using points and miles can be made more affordable.
+Use points /miles to get there, stay there, and save your dollars for activities and food.
+Of all the mountain destinations in Colorado, including Aspen, Steamboat Springs, and Breckenridge, it is my favorite so far.
 I felt like I had been transported to a beautiful village in the Swiss Alps and thoroughly enjoyed my time there!
 I highly recommend that you use some of your points and miles to visit Vail, Colorado!